backstage/backstage/docs/backend-system/architecture/03-services.md

 });
 ```

 Note that circular dependencies among service factories are not allowed.
-This is verified at runtime, and your backend instance will refuse to start up it detects any conflicts.
+This is verified at runtime, and your backend instance will refuse to start up if it detects any conflicts.
 Likewise, the backend will also fail to start up if a service factory depends on a service that is not provided by any registered service factory.

 ## Service Factory Options